api3dao/oev-docs/docs/oev-searchers/glossary.md

 ### OEV updates

-TODO: refers to data feed updates made with the intention to capture OEV
+OEV updates are data feed updates performed by searchers after winning the auction with the intention of capturing OEV.
+These updates are an extension of our [base feed](#base-feed).

 ### OEV Network